jihyeonseong/ESG-AI-investment-by-streamlit/README.md

    - [MSCI Australia etf](https://www.ishares.com/us/products/239607/ishares-msci-australia-etf)
    - You can get stock index whatever you want in ishares.com and just change url in DataCreation/python_get_data_wrapper
 <br></br>

-## Note
-I'm sorry for foreigners, the technical stack explanation slide is in Korean.
-But you can understand via images and icons!! :)